Transfer Petition in Supreme Court of India-All about

 This power may be exercised by the Supreme Court if it is satisfied that an order under this Section is expedient for the ends of justice.
 Hence wide powers are given to the Supreme Court to order a transfer if it feels that the ends of justice so require.

-Transfer Petition Format
+Transfer Petition Format in case of wife

 1.A short synopsis